d-akara/kavi/README.md

 1. Single action lists should execute immediately on selection without additonal input

 ## KAVI Implementations
-1. Eclipse Commander - A replacement for the Eclipse Quick Access feature build using the design principles of KAVI.
+1. Eclipse Commander - A replacement for the Eclipse Quick Access feature built using the design principles of KAVI.
 This is currently an Alpha of some of the first attempts at building UI controls with a KAVI paradigm.
 Based on some of the experience here KAVI will be further revised and defined.